hhxc-0/loud_llama/README.md

 ## Compatibility

-Please note that LoudLlama has currently only been tested on Windows and Python 3.11.9.
+Please note that loud_llama has currently only been tested on Windows and Python 3.11.9.

 ## Issues

-If you encounter any problems while using the program, please feel free to [post an issue](https://github.com/GongXiPing/LoudLlama/issues) in the GitHub repository, and we will do our best to assist you.
+If you encounter any problems while using the program, please feel free to [post an issue](https://github.com/GongXiPing/loud_llama/issues) in the GitHub repository, and we will do our best to assist you.